 How The Ignition Control Module Works

-The ignition module is tasked with activating the two ignition coil packs that feed the 8 spark plugs that the 2.3L 4 cylinder engine is equipped with.
+The ignition control module has the task of activating the two ignition coil packs that feed the 8 spark plugs that the 2.3L 4-cylinder engine is equipped with.

-Now, I won't go into minute technical detail as to how everything works in this ignition system.
-Just the basics that you and I need to get to the bottom of the problem.
-In a nutshell, this is what happens when you turn On the Key and crank the engine:
+Now I'll not go into the smallest technical detail of how everything works in this ignition system.
+Just the basics you and I need to get to the bottom of the problem.
+In a nutshell, here's what happens when you turn on the ignition key and start the engine:

-- The crank sensor is fed with power and Ground.
+- The CKP sensor is fed with 12 Volts and Ground.

-- The crank sensor is a Hall Effect sensor.
+- The CKP sensor is a Hall Effect sensor.

 - The rotation of the crankshaft causes the crankshaft position sensor to begin generating two separate output signals.

 - One signal is called the CKP signal.
 The CKP signal is only sent to the ICM.

-- The other crank signal is called the CDI (Cylinder Identification) signal.
+- The other crankshaft position signal is called the CID (Cylinder Identification) signal.

-- The CID (Cylinder Identification) signal is the one that helps the ignition control module synchronize the ignition coil packs so that they fire in the correct firing order.
+- The CID signal helps the ignition control module synchronize the ignition coil packs so they fire in the correct firing order.

-- Both the ICM and the PCM receive the CID signal.
+- Both the ICM and PCM receive the CID signal.

-- The ignition module now starts to activate the coil packs.
+- The ignition control module now starts activating the ignition coil packs.

-- During engine cranking, only the Right side spark plugs (exhaust manifold side of the engine) are fired.
+- During engine cranking, only the spark plugs on the right side (exhaust manifold side of the engine) are fired.

-- Once the engine starts, the PCM now commands the ICM to fire both coil packs through the Dual Plug Inhibit (DPI) circuit (circuit 6 of the ICM Top Connector), .
+- Once the engine starts, the PCM now commands the ICM to fire both ignition coil packs via the DPI (Dual Plug Inhibit) circuit (circuit 6 of the top ICM connector).

-- Each coil pack feeds spark to 4 spark plugs on either side of the engine.
+- Each coil pack feeds spark to 4 spark plugs on both sides of the engine.

-- Spark Plugs on the intake manifold side of the engine are referred to as: Intake Side Spark Plugs or Right Side Spark Plugs.
+- Spark plugs on the intake manifold side of the engine are referred to as: intake side spark plugs or left side spark plugs.

-- Spark Plugs on the exhaust manifold side of the engine are referred to as: Exhaust Side Spark Plugs or Left Side Spark Plugs.
+- Spark plugs on the exhaust manifold side of the engine are referred to as: exhaust side spark plugs or right side spark plugs

-If you're reading this tutorial, it's because you've got a problem and this stinks, but the really cool thing is that you can test the ignition control module and the crank sensor without having to replace them first, and I'll show you how.
+If you're reading this tutorial, it's because you have a problem and this stinks, but the really cool thing is you can test the ignition control module and CKP sensor without having to replace them first and I'll show you how.

 Let's turn the page and get testing.